mikke89/RmlUiDoc/pages/cpp_manual/element_packages/data_grid.md

 ---
 layout: page
 title: Data grid
-parent: cpp_manual/controls
+parent: cpp_manual/element_packages
 grandparent: cpp_manual
 next: tab_set
 ---

-The Controls plugin includes the data grid element, an element capable of fetching, positioning and rendering dynamic tabulated data.
+The data grid element is capable of fetching, positioning and rendering dynamic tabulated data.
 Data grids read their content from data sources.
 The class `Rml::ElementDataGrid` is the interface for data grid elements.

 The following diagram summarises the interaction between the objects described below in the data grid system.